 The company makes a request for certification and submits documentation to the Center that proves that operates in accordance with legislation and that can satisfy the requirements of halal quality

 The Center verifies the submitted documentation

 The Center and the company sign an agreement on certification

 Training of employees

-The Center educates the employees in the company in order to know how to implement and maintain the requirements of halal standards
+The Center trains the employees in the company about the requirements of halal standards.

 Audit (Phase 1&2)